-Can I Charge a Patient for "Extras" Like Phone Calls?
+Can I Charge A Patient For "Extras" Like Phone Calls?

-- Each payer has different rules. - Medicare prohibits charging patients for covered services.
-Phone calls are "covered." - Most insurers include similar prohibitions in their contracts. - Absent a contract, almost anything goes.
+- Each payer has different rules.

+- Medicare prohibits charging patients for covered services.
+Phone calls are "covered."

+- Most insurers include similar prohibitions in their contracts.

+- Absent a contract, almost anything goes.

+- Obviously, there are COVID-19 exceptions.